SciML/SciMLWorkshop.jl/docs/src/solutions/stiffbio_uncertainty.md

-# Investigating Sources of Randomness and Uncertainty in a Stiff Biological System
+# Investigating Sources of Randomness and Uncertainty in a Stiff Biological System (B)

 ```julia
 using DifferentialEquations